-Prerequisites: ENG 22 with a grade of C or better or equivalent; or placement in ENG 100 or consent of instructor.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better or equivalent; or placement in ENG 100 or consent of instructor.
 Corequisites: Enrollment in ED 295

 Rec Prep: Interest in the field of teaching and experience working with children.